atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/verify.md

     The unique identifier for a particular route.

-    It is got from search response.
+    This is received from search response.

+    Validity: 6 hrs
 *   **requestSource **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>

     The tag to identify which channel does this traffic come from.